 The Watt Summer Cup is an 18 hole competition played off the medal tees and is open to any junior with a national handicap and for juniors eligible to play for a national handicap.
 (If in doubt regarding eligibility, check with Shona) Best 2 cards out of 5.

 The Woodhead Shield – is a 7 or 9 hole competition played on the same days as the Watt Summer Cup and follows on from 4.00pm after all the players in that competition have teed off.
 This competition is played off the junior tees for 7 holes and the yellow tees for 9 holes.
 The 7 hole competition is aimed at the younger and less experienced juniors and the 9 holes for the older players who have gained a little more experience.
-They are in the form of a stableford ie you are only permitted to play to a maximum of 5 shots over the par for each hole.
+They are in the form of a Stableford ie you are only permitted to play to a maximum of 5 shots over the par for each hole.
 If you reach that number of shots, you pick up your ball and continue to the next hole once the other players with you have finished playing the hole.
-(Any junior who is less than 9 will require an adult to walk round with them).
-It would be greatly appreciated if parents would be prepared, at some point over the season, to walk round the 7 holes even if their own child is 9 or over.
+(Any junior who is less than 9 will require an adult to walk around with them).
+It would be greatly appreciated if parents would be prepared, at some point over the season, to walk around the 7 holes even if their own child is 9 or over.

 Entry forms for the club competitions will be posted on the notice boards.